-Although I have over 40 years experience with hunting dogs of various breeds, it wasn’t until 1998 that we acquired the first of our German Shorthaired pointers Sable.
+Although I have over 45 years’ experience with hunting dogs, it wasn’t until 1998 that we acquired the first of our German Shorthaired pointers Sable.
 Sable came from a litter produced by a pair of National Field Champion Pointers.
 Sable was a gift from my wife, so I hadn’t done any research about what kind of hunter she would be.
 Sable was a great dog at home, but not the right kind of dog for me in the field.
-She was super fast and would range far and wide, which is what she was breed to do.
+She was super-fast and would range far and wide, which is what she was bred to do.
 For the areas I hunt I needed a dog that would stay close and check in frequently.

-Because of my experience with Sable I did some research, and discovered that the breed had been developed in different directions, depending on the ultimate use of the dog.
-Example; a competitive field trial breeder tends to breed smaller/ leaner faster dogs with little to no concern for water ability.
-Retrieving is not a piority in their world.
+Because of my experience with Sable, I did some research, and discovered that the breed had been developed in different directions, depending on the ultimate use of the dog.
+Example: a competitive field trial breeder tends to breed smaller/ leaner faster dogs with little to no concern for water ability.
+Retrieving is not a priority in their world.
 These types are very independent and rangy hunters.
-For someone like myself who wants a foot hunters dog, a versatile type of GSP is the way to go.
+For someone like myself who wants a foot hunters’ dog, a versatile type of GSP is the way to go.

 Back in 1998, with Sable, I also learned that I didn’t know much about the training of pointing dogs.
-So I set about learning as much as I could.
+I set about learning as much as I could.
 I found that there are a lot of training books and videos, but most leave a lot to be desired.
 That is why the sections on training various skills useful to a versatile pointer owner was added to this site.
-The articles and blogs are intended to be as short and concise as possible; while being informative.
-The training articles are geared to the person who wants to train their own dog, but has limited time and resources to do so.
+The articles and blogs are intended to be as short and concise as possible, while being informative.
+The training articles are geared to the person who wants to train their own dog but has limited time and resources to do so.

-Our GSP’s currently are, Greta Die Tochter Von Meistern (F), Doree Die Tochter Von Meistern (F), Diamond Willows Kaiser Von Meistern(M), Von Meistern’s Elsa (F), Von Meistern’s Hans (M) , Von Meistern’s Raina (F) and our most recent addition Von Meistern’s Ada (F) .
-All have the most amazing bloodlines, full of famous and titled ancestors, as seen in thier Pedigrees.
+Our GSP’s currently are, Greta Die Tochter Von Meistern (F), Doree Die Tochter Von Meistern (F), Diamond Willows Kaiser Von Meistern(M), Von Meistern’s Raina (F) Von Meistern’s Helga (F) and our most recent addition Von Meisterns Ivo (M) .
+All have the most amazing bloodlines, full of famous and titled ancestors, as seen in their Pedigrees.
 FYI; Die Tochter von Meistern translates as the “daughter of champions”.

 Please check out the other pages on our Site, there is a treasure trove of information and pictures of GSP’s